Promise anti-pattern

 );

-Running this example will cause a few surprises.
-First of all we will never get the 'Scary error happened' message displayed to us.
-Instead we will get the message stating that we have an unhandled promise rejection: UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 1): TypeError: Cannot read property 'city' of undefined.
+Running this produces some surprises.
+You’ll never see the ‘Scary error happened’ message.
+Instead you’ll get an unhandled promise rejection: UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 1): TypeError: Cannot read property 'city' of undefined.

-Now this is strange because we have an error handler, right?
-Well, it turns out that this is a wrong assumption.
-The error generated in the success handler part of the .then() statement is not captured by the error handler.
-This error handler can only catch errors that getProfile() would generate.
-Let's mimic this by changing getProfile():
+That’s odd, because we’ve got an error handler right there.
+But here’s the catch (pun intended): the error generated in the success handler part of .then() is not captured by the error handler.
+That error handler can only catch errors that getProfile() itself generates.
+Let’s prove it by breaking getProfile():

 function getProfile() {